June 08, 2021

 We can barely do anything without customer reviews - picking a place for lunch, buying a car, or figuring out what doctor to see.
 In fact, the average consumer reads 10 reviews before feeling able to trust a business, and displaying reviews can increase conversion by up to 270%.
 It’s almost unfathomable that a mere 20 years ago we had to *talk* to people or read magazines to see what our peers said about a product.
 (Fun fact: Epinions.com was one of the very first review sites on the web and was lauded as “10 most valuable web sites” in its day.)
 Steeped in this sea of user generated content venerating individual opinions, it’s no surprise that testimonial advertising can be one of the most powerful ways to connect with prospective customers and improve conversion rates.

-Side note: Even if you have raving fans, it can be hard to coordinate getting and creating video testimonials, and setting up a scalable program to source new reviews.
+Side note: Even if you have raving fans, it can be hard to coordinate getting and creating video testimonials, and setting up a scalable program to source new video reviews.
 Vocal Video makes it ridiculously simple to get compelling, authentic customer videos with motion graphics, captions, music, and in your brand style instantly.
 You can learn more here.

 We’ve put together some of the best testimonial advertising examples from radically different companies to help you visualize how your marketing team can take advantage of this powerful way of connecting with prospective customers.